 I wanted to use a bit of this space to comment on an article that I read on the Insider Higher Ed website.
 (H/T: Slate) The story is called "Empty Seats Now, Fewer Donors Later?
 It was written by Jake New and published on September 11th.
 Writes New:

 Game day.
 For many college alumni, the phrase alone is enough to conjure autumnal memories of watching football while surrounded by cheering student sections, marching bands, and brisk fall air.

 But an increasing number of students, researchers say, now see the experience a little differently.
 For them, attending a football game more likely means sitting outdoors for hours in chilly weather, with little or no access to cell phone reception and alcohol.
 Once the tailgate party has ended, why not just cheer on the home team from a bar down the street?
 There are probably some cheap game-day specials, and there may even be free wifi.

 Student attendance at major college football games is declining across the country.
-By how much varies greatly at each institution, but a recent Wall Street Journal analysis of turnstile data at 50 public colleges with top football programs found that average student attendance is down more than 7 percent since 2009.
+By how much varies greatly at each institution, but of turnstile data at 50 public colleges with top football programs found that average student attendance is down more than 7 percent since 2009.

 New goes on to note that college administrators are worried about student apathy towards football, not necessarily because revenue from those tickets are particularly meaningful now, but because today’s uninterested student is tomorrow’s uninterested alumnus.
 The issue, as outlined in the article is manifest at both a school like Cal Berkeley, where season ticket sales are down among students this year, but also at football hotbeds like Georgia, where the student section was nearly 40% empty last season or Florida, where student attendance is down 22% since 2009.